Skip to content

 See the era file guide for more information.

-Future versions of Nimbus will support other methods of syncing
+Future versions of Nimbus will support other methods of syncing, such as snap sync.

 Performing a full sync of mainnet from era files takes several days - its speed varies greatly depending on hardware.
 Use one of the testnets to get started more quickly!